MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/quick-start-guide.md

 :::code language="csharp" source="~/../semantic-kernel-samples/dotnet/samples/LearnResources/MicrosoftLearn/Plugin.cs" range="65-67,69":::
 ::: zone-end

-### 5. Print the response and add it to the chat history.
+### 5. Print the response and add it back to the history

 Finally, you'll take the results of the LLM model and print it to the screen.
 To support multi-turn scenarios, you'll also want to add it to the chat history object so the AI can refer to it in future responses.